REST API: Key Concepts, Best Practices, and Benefits

 Instead of sending back JSON representations, the server may return a piece of executable code on the client’s demand.
 The CoD practice gives the client more control over the features and allows for extended functionality.

-Priority of business needs
+REST API principles: priority of business needs

 Property gained: flexibility